MuhammadSabah/Shipping-Management-System/README.md

          Security:
       </strong>
-As far as the software and hardware is concerned, the proposed system must be completely reliable with data <strong>security</strong>.
+As far as the software and hardware is concerned, the proposed system must be completely reliable with data security.
    </li>
 </ol>